/

 Common Mental Health Conditions Seen in Addiction Recovery

-Some of the most common mental health disorders seen in individuals with addiction include anxiety disorders, depression (including major depressive disorder), post-traumatic stress disorder (PTSD), bipolar disorder, attention-deficit/hyperactivity disorder (ADHD), and personality disorders.
+Some of the most common mental health conditions seen alongside drug addiction include anxiety disorders, depression, post-traumatic stress disorder, bipolar disorder, ADHD, and personality disorders.

-It’s important to understand that co-occurring disorders are not a rare occurrence.
-The 2023 National Survey on Drug Use and Health reports that 35% of U.S. adults aged 18 and older who have a mental health disorder also live with a substance use disorder.
+Dual diagnosis is not rare.
+According to the 2023 National Survey on Drug Use and Health, 35% of U.S. adults aged 18 and older with a mental health disorder also live with a substance use disorder.
+If that sounds familiar, you are in good company.
+A lot of people we talk to have been dealing with both for years without anyone connecting the dots.

 Why Co-Occurring Disorders Are Often Overlooked